-Tomer Inbar represents U.S. and international tax-exempt organizations (and for profit organizations that deal with them) in a broad range of structural and operating matters, including obtaining and maintaining tax-exemption, tax and corporate issues, impact and charitable investing, regulatory and tax compliance, governance, conflicts of interest, operational policies and procedures, IRS audits and state attorney general investigations, unrelated business income tax issues, and executive compensation matters.
+Tomer Inbar represents U.S. and international tax-exempt organizations (and for profit organizations that deal with them) in a broad range of structuring, compliance and operating matters, including obtaining and maintaining tax-exemption, tax and corporate issues, impact and charitable investing, regulatory and tax compliance, governance, conflicts of interest, operational policies and procedures, IRS audits and state attorney general investigations, unrelated business income tax issues, and compensation matters.

-He regularly advises on an array of transactions and structures involving tax-exempt organizations, including joint ventures and the establishment of for-profit (and non-profit) subsidiaries and affiliates, innovative models for impact intervention, including utilizing limited liability companies, mergers and acquisitions, program related investments, charitable fund formation, establishing accelerators and incubators, hybrid structures and licensing and service arrangements.
+He regularly advises on an array of transactions and structures involving tax-exempt organizations, including joint ventures and the establishment of for-profit (and non-profit) subsidiaries and affiliates, innovative models for impact intervention, including utilizing limited liability companies, mergers and acquisitions, program and mission related investments, charitable fund formation, establishing accelerators, incubators, and hybrid/tandem structures and licensing and service arrangements.

 Mr. Inbar is a regular speaker at programs for tax-exempt organizations.
 Recent topics have focused on innovative forms and structures for charitable interventions, structuring program and mission related investments, charitable investment funds, lobbying and political campaign activities, the fiduciary aspects of program and mission relating investing, aggregating capital for social good, charitable issues relating to energy and the environment, crisis management and communications, and board governance considerations and liability concerns.